marie678/Projet-Mise-en-prod-3A/README_new_features.md

 - External parametrization with YAML file: the dataframes related parameters (columns to keep or format, file names) and s3 connexion parameters were externalized.

+## User Functionality

+A new set of user-related features was added to enhance personalization and interactivity:

+- User authentication: Users can now register and log in to the app.
+Authentication is handled via a Flask backend API, compatible with the Streamlit frontend.

+- Recipe liking: Logged-in users can like recipes, which are then saved to their personal user space for later access.

+- Database integration:

+  - A Users table stores authentication information.

+  - A Likes table stores the recipes liked by users.

+Both databases are implemented using SQLAlchemy for seamless integration with the backend API.

+This new layer of functionality lays the groundwork for future personalization features such as saved preferences, history tracking, and personalized recommendations.
+While we didn’t have time to implement those additional features yet, the most technically challenging part is now done.

 ## Application